Israel and the United Nations: 1950s

+David Ben-Gurion, the Israeli prime minister at the time, supported sending Israeli troops to join UN forces in Korea.
+However, the political party Mapam was opposed to such measures as it favoured relations with North Korea over the South.
+As a compromise, instead of sending troops, the government sent $100,000 in medical and food supplies to the South Korean government.

 After the failure of early attempts at resolution, and until 1967, discussion of Israel and Palestine was not as prominent at the UN.
 Exceptions included border incidents like the Qibya massacre, the passage of Security Council Resolution 95 supporting Israel's position over Egypt's on usage of the Suez Canal, and most prominently the 1956 Suez Crisis.

-Following the closing of the Suez canal by Egypt, Israel, France and Great Britain attacked Egypt starting October 29, 1956.
-The First emergency special session of the United Nations General Assembly was called on November 1 to address that crisis.
-On November 2, the General Assembly adopted the United States' proposal for Resolution 997 (ES-I); it called for an immediate ceasefire, the withdrawal of all forces behind the 1949 armistice lines and the reopening of the Suez Canal.
+Following the closing of the Suez canal by Egypt, Israel, France and Great Britain attacked Egypt starting 29 October 1956.
+The First emergency special session of the United Nations General Assembly was called on 1 November to address that crisis.
+On 2 November, the General Assembly adopted the United States' proposal for Resolution 997 (ES-I); it called for an immediate ceasefire, the withdrawal of all forces behind the 1949 armistice lines and the reopening of the Suez Canal.
 The emergency special session consequently adopted a series of enabling resolutions which established the UNEF, the first UN peacekeeping force.
-On November 7, David Ben-Gurion declared victory against Egypt, renounced the 1949 armistice agreement with Egypt and added that Israel would never agree to the stationing of UN forces on its territory or in any area it occupied.
+On 7 November, David Ben-Gurion declared victory against Egypt, renounced the 1949 armistice agreement with Egypt and added that Israel would never agree to the stationing of UN forces on its territory or in any area it occupied.
 Eventually, Israel withdrew from the Sinai but with conditions for sea access to Eilat and a UNEF presence on Egyptian soil.
-By April 24, 1957, the canal was fully reopened to shipping.
+By 24 April 1957, the canal was fully reopened to shipping.

 1960s

 In 1961, the regional groups were created at the UN.
 From the onset, Arab and Muslim countries blocked the inclusion of Israel in the Asia group (see Regional Groups below).

 After months of debate in the Security Council and General Assembly before, during and after the 1967 Six-Day War, United Nations Security Council Resolution 242 was adopted.
-It became a universally accepted basis for Arab-Israeli and later, Israeli-Palestinian peace negotiations.
+It became a universally accepted basis for Arab–Israeli and later, Israeli–Palestinian peace negotiations.
 In it, the Land for peace principle was spelled out.
 This resolution is one of the most discussed, both within and outside of the UN.

 In November 1967, Gunnar Jarring was appointed as the UN special envoy for the Middle East peace process.
 The Jarring Mission was unsuccessful.

 The Six-Day War of 1967 generated a new wave of Palestinian refugees who were not covered by the original UNRWA definition.
 From 1991, the UN General Assembly has adopted an annual resolution allowing the 1967 refugees within the UNRWA mandate.

 In 1968, the Special Committee to Investigate Israeli Practices Affecting the Human Rights of the Palestinian People was created to investigate Israeli settlements in occupied Arab territories, and other matters.
 It has continued to generate yearly General Assembly resolutions and other documents.